1st Lancashire Engineers: Territorial Force

 The Commanding Officer of the companies from 1912 was Lt-Col F.A.Cortez-Leigh, transferred from a TF battalion of the Lancashire Fusiliers.
-In professional life he was chief electrical engineer of the London and North Western Railway.
+In professional life, he was chief electrical engineer of the London and North Western Railway.

-World War I
+First World War

 Mobilisation

 When war broke out in August 1914 the TF was mobilised and the Western Signal Companies were quickly recruited up to full strength.
 The unit established a training camp in the public park known as The Mystery at Wavertree.
 Almost the whole unit volunteered for overseas service, and it was quickly called upon to provide two cable telegraph sections and two motor air line telegraph sections to join the British Expeditionary Force serving on the Western Front.
 These sections left Wavertree and embarked for France on 26 October 1914.

 Training Centre

-In the autumn of 1914 the War Office decided to address the urgent need for trained signallers by using the TF to establish training depots.
+In the autumn of 1914, the War Office decided to address the urgent need for trained signallers by using the TF to establish training depots.
 The Army Troops signal units of the five Home Commands were concentrated in Bedfordshire, and the officers and men were transferred to the Regular RE for the duration of the war.

 The Western Signal Companies became the Western Signal Service Centre, RE, based at the empty manor house at Haynes Park in Bedfordshire, with many of the men being billeted in nearby Clophill.
 The unit had to establish a complete depot in the park, with roads, huts, and electricity and water supplies.

 The training centre was later known as the Haynes Park Signal Depot, and remained under the command of Lt-Col Cortez-Leigh, who visited the Western Front in 1915 to see for himself the service conditions for which the men had to be trained.
-During the war some 2,000–3,000 officers and 20,000 NCOs and men from across the UK, together with thousands of horses and mules, were trained at Haynes Park.
+During the war, some 2,000–3,000 officers and 20,000 NCOs and men from across the UK, together with thousands of horses and mules, were trained at Haynes Park.
 Mrs Cortez-Leigh took charge of a detachment of women of Queen Mary's Army Auxiliary Corps at the park, which released men for active service.

 Interwar

 When the TF was reconstituted in 1920 as the Territorial Army (TA), the RE signal units became part of the new Royal Corps of Signals.
 The Western Command units became 2nd Western Corps Signals (Army Troops), based at Liverpool.
 However, the concept of Army Troops signal companies was soon afterwards abandoned and the unit reformed later the same year as 55th (West Lancashire) Divisional Signals.
 The new unit was based at Mason Street, with No 2 Company at Prescot, and was commanded by Colonel J. Tennant.
 It also had 235th Field Artillery Signal Section and 210th Medium Artillery Signal Section attached to it.
 In 1937 a new drill hall named Signal House was opened at Score Lane, Childwall, Liverpool, and HQ moved in with Nos 1 and 3 Companies.
-In 1938 the unit provided the cadre for the new 4th AA Divisional Signals in Chester.
+In 1938, the unit provided the cadre for the new 4th AA Divisional Signals in Chester.